TheDolentCity/the-dolent-chronicle/src/posts/new-game-paladins-of-awoudan/index.md

 ---
-title: "New Game: Paladins of Awoudan"
+title: "New Game — Paladins of Awoudan"
 description: Announcing a new grimdark, tactical roleplaying game.
 published: Feb 28 2025
 image: ./paladins-of-awoudan-banner.webp